helm/helm-2to3/README.md

 - Configuration (Helm home directory)
 - v2 release data
 - Tiller deployment

+Clean up can be done individually also, by setting one or all of the following flags: `--config-cleanup`, `--release-cleanup` and `--tiller-cleanup`.
+If none of these flag are set, then all cleanup is performed.

 For cleanup it uses the default Helm v2 home folder.
 To override this folder you need to set the environment variable `HELM_V2_HOME`: